Gene Simmons: Awards and recognition

-On January 28, 2011, Simmons was in Dallas, Texas, to host the Aces & Angels Salute to the Troops charity event.
-Simmons was presented the key to the city, and a street (Gene Simmons Boulevard) was named for him.
-Simmons and Tweed also visited the U.S. Army base at Fort Hood to support the troops as a part of the Aces & Angels event.
+On January 28, 2011, Simmons was saluted by the city of Dallas, Texas for his work with the Wounded Warrior Project for injured soldiers, where he was presented the key to the city.
+Simmons and Tweed spent four days visiting the U.S. Army base at Fort Hood before hosting the Aces & Angels Celebrity Salute to the Troops charity event in Dallas on February 2.
+The event was held in Fair Park and the street in front of the Centennial building was temporarily renamed "Gene Simmons Boulevard" in his honor.
+All events were filmed for Gene Simmons Family Jewels.

-On June 15 of the same year, he was given the key to the city in Winnipeg, Manitoba.
-In 2012, Simmons was awarded the Golden God award by the Revolver magazine.
+On June 15 of the same year, Simmons was given the key to the city in Winnipeg, Manitoba.
+In 2012, he was awarded the Golden God award by Revolver magazine.

 In 2013, the Smithsonian National Museum of American History accepted an autographed Gene Simmons Axe bass into their collection from John Upshaw Downs Jr. The Smithsonian wrote, in part: "The bass will now be cared for in our permanent collections...
 We are happy to include the Axe bass as it relates to the impact Mr. Simmons and his band Kiss have had on American culture, especially in the creation of a unique and iconic brand that has been embraced by fans worldwide ...
 The story of Mr. Simmons' American experience deserves to be preserved.
 An immigrant and son of a holocaust survivor, he used creative vision and entrepreneurial acumen to make a significant impact for our nation's popular culture, becoming an iconic figure in American music and entertainment."

 Simmons is an honorary board member of Little Kids Rock, a national nonprofit that works to restore and revitalize music education in disadvantaged U.S. public schools.
-A&E's Gene Simmons Family Jewels visited a Little Kids Rock classroom and featured the segment on the show.
+Gene Simmons Family Jewels visited a Little Kids Rock classroom and featured the segment on the show.
 He also decorated a guitar for auction with his son Nick.

 On December 15, 2014, Simmons was awarded the Golden Medal by the Reial Cercle Artístic de Barcelona (Royal Artistic Circle of Barcelona).

 In 2020, Simmons won two Guinness World Records for "highest flame projection in a music concert" and "most flame projections launched simultaneously in a music concert."
 Both of the records were established at the KISS 2020 Goodbye concert.

+On December 6, 2025, Simmons and the other three founding members of Kiss—Paul Stanley, Peter Criss and Ace Frehley (who had died the previous October)—were among the recipients of the 2025 Kennedy Center Honors.